 During early February the Spirit Of Tasmania was advertising a ‘kids sail free’ promotion for the ferry to Tasmania from Melbourne on certain dates over winter.
 Being the avid traveller I am, I had to check it out as it seemed too good to be true.

 Sure enough the Winter sale was during the school holidays and the prices were too good to pass over.
-I decided I would take the kids to Tassie for the second week of the holidays.
+I decided I would take the kids on the ferry to Tasmania for the second week of the holidays.
 This was my 4th trip to Tassie and I have seen most places between Hobart through to Launceston, however this was the kids’ first but there is still plenty there that I haven’t seen, in particular the west coast and the north east corner.

 The sale also included cabins and I was able to secure one for me and the kids (Craig had to stay home and work!) for the single price of $125 each way.
 This did not include the car but that was only a very reasonable $88 each way.
 That was a grand total of $426 return for 4 people.
 Pretty damn fine if you ask me so I jumped on it!
 For each paying adult you were able to take 3 kids for free.

 We were told to be at Station Pier in Port Melbourne at 5pm as we had 2.5hrs to load the vehicles and the ship would be leaving at 7.30pm.
 It takes a little while once you go through security and then wait your turn to drive on.
 We had to sit on the pier for 35mins before loading our vehicle on the ship and making our way up to the 8th deck.
 Our cabin was just below the Bridge right at the very front of the ship.
 You need to take note of what level garage you park in as you are required to return to your car when called in the morning and they call you in order of where your vehicle is parked.